 Correct Answer: d) Environmental, Social, and Governance.

-ESG refers to the three key factors used to measure the sustainability and ethical impact of an investment in a company or business.
+Explanation: ESG refers to the three key factors used to measure the sustainability and ethical impact of an investment in a company or business.
 These criteria help determine the future financial performance of companies.

 How it's used in business: "Investors are increasingly evaluating our company's ESG performance before making investment decisions."